Cycling in Japan

 Today we cycle the Hida Seseragi Highway, a beautiful route following swift mountain streams (and one of the most popular places to experience the striking autumn colours in Japan).
 Riding past little villages, shrines and paddy fields, we reach the pleasant riverside town of Gujo-hachiman, known for its pristine waterways and 16th-century castle.
 Before dinner, we have time for a pleasant stroll through the vibrant town centre and along the atmospheric canals and waterways, which are still used daily by the local people for washing rice, vegetables and laundry.
 Stay: Onoso Ryokan (or similar) (B/D).

 After breakfast, we have the option to walk to the hilltop Gujo Castle built in 1559 by the local feudal lord, where we can enjoy wonderful vistas.
 Today's pleasant and more leisurely ride follows the Nagara River, famed across Japan for its clear water and quiet beauty.
 Some sections of the riverside are particularly picturesque during cherry blossom season when more than 400 cherry trees are in full and glorious bloom.
-We pedal along the river for most of the day and stop in the pleasant town of Mino, a century-old production centre of high-quality traditional Japanese paper.
-Our final destination today is Gifu; we should arrive in time for an optional visit to the castle atop Mount Kinka.
-We overnight in Gifu City.
-Stay: Resol Gifu Hotel/Comfort Gifu Hotel (or similar) (B).

-We take a break from cycling today; instead, we travel by train (approximately two hours) to the wonderful city of Kyoto.
-With more than 2,000 temples, shrines and gardens, Kyoto is a treasure house of Japanese heritage and remains one of the most fascinating cities in Asia.
-Unlike many other Japanese towns, it escaped the ravages of both the Second World War and modern urban development thereby keeping intact much of the spirit and architecture of traditional Japan.
 The day is free for individual sightseeing with many highlights to explore, including Nijo castle, built in 1603 as a residence for the Tokugawa shoguns; Kiyomiduzera temple; and the scenic Fushimi Inari Shrine, featured in the movie Memoirs of a Geisha (2005).
 We also recommend a walk in the historic district of Gion, which is at its most atmospheric in the early evening, when the lanterns are lit and apprentice geishas flit about the backstreets as they head to their appointments.
 Stay: Hotel Monterey Kyoto (or similar) (B).

-In the evening, the leader arranges an optional celebratory farewell dinner in one of the most authentic restaurants in the city.
+In the evening, the tour leader arranges an optional celebratory farewell dinner in one of the most authentic restaurants in the city.
 Stay: Hotel Monterey Kyoto (or similar) (B).

 The tour ends this morning after breakfast.
-Of course, if you’d like a bit more time to explore, you can speak to your sales representative about extending your stay.
-(B).
+Of course, if you'd like a bit more time to explore, you can speak to your sales representative about extending your stay (B).

 Trip Inclusions